Help Keep San Diego County Seniors Safe

 Anyone who has even the slightest suspicion that an elder or dependent adult is a potential victim of abuse is asked to report their concerns.
 When in doubt, err on the side of caution and report.
 The law does not require non-mandated reporters to make abuse reports.
 However, to encourage reporting, all reports are confidential and non-mandated reporters are not required to give their names.
 They are also protected from civil and criminal liability if they make the report of elder abuse in good faith.

-Mandated reporters are required to report any suspicions of abuse by telephone immediately and file a written report -- the SOC 341 form -- within 48 hours.
+Mandated reporters who choose NOT to use the online referral are required to report any suspicions of abuse by telephone immediately and file a written report -- the SOC 341 form -- within 48 hours.
 Individuals who willfully fail to report where the abuse results in death or great bodily injury, may be punished by up to one year in county jail, or by a fine of up to $5,000, or by both imprisonment and fine.

 Aging & Independence Services